 Aside from making modifications to your table saw to make it safer, there are a few safety rules to follow when using a table saw.

 Examine these guidelines thoroughly and remember to adhere to them each time you use the table saw.
-These simple table saw safety rules will make working with this potentially dangerous tool more enjoyable and safer.
+Below you will find a few simple table saw safety rules that will make working with this potentially dangerous tool more enjoyable and safer.

 - Keep your body and face to one side of the saw blade to avoid a possible kickback.